The basics of novated leasing

 If I get a novated lease, who owns the car?

 The finance company owns the car during the novated lease term.
-That being said, you have complete control over which car you choose to lease – the lease company simply buys it on your behalf (with a GST discount).
+That being said, you have complete control over which car you choose to lease.
+The lease company simply buys it on your behalf (with a GST discount).

 Throughout the lease, the car is registered in your name and you have full personal use of it.
-You also insure the vehicle and look after servicing just like you would if you bought the car yourself.
+You also insure the vehicle and look after servicing, just like you would if you bought the car yourself.

-The only difference is you can pay for these expenses through your regular lease payment, while enjoying an income tax and GST saving,
+The only difference is you can pay for these expenses through your regular lease payment, while enjoying an income tax and GST saving.

 After making the residual payment at the end of the lease term, you will own it outright.
 You'll also have the option to extend the lease, or trade in the car and start a new lease with a newer model.